Mapping the Course for Prompt-based Structured Prediction: Related Work

-\textbf{Confidence/uncertainty scoring and re-calibration with LLMs.} There is a considerable amount of research surrounding confidence estimation in LLMs. \citet{geng2024survey} provide a survey of common confidence estimation strategies, considering both white-box methods that leverage internal model layers and/or token probabilities, as well as black-box methods that rely only on generated text. \citet{kadavath2022languagemodelsmostlyknow} show that when prompts are formulated as true/false or multiple choice questions, the generated token probabilities themselves can be a well-calibrated form of confidence estimation. \citet{manakul2023selfcheckgpt} estimate confidence values by sampling a number of generations and use consistency / variability among generations as a proxy of confidence.
-Alternatively, others ask the model to estimate its own confidence level using numeric scales \citep{xiong2023can, lin2022teaching}.
+There is a considerable amount of research surrounding confidence estimation in LLMs. \citet{geng-etal-2024-survey} provide a survey of common confidence estimation strategies, considering both white-box methods that leverage internal model layers and/or token probabilities, as well as black-box methods that rely only on generated text.

+For white-box methods, \citet{kadavath2022languagemodelsmostlyknow} show that when prompts are formulated as true or false questions or multiple choice questions, the generated token probabilities themselves can be a well-calibrated form of confidence estimation.

+For black-box methods, \citet{manakul-etal-2023-selfcheckgpt} estimate confidence values by sampling a number of generations and use the consistency and variability between generations as a proxy of confidence.

+Alternatively, there is a large body of work on how to prompt and/or train models to estimate their own confidence level using numerical scales \citep{lin2022teaching,xiong2024can,liu-etal-2024-llms-learn-uncertainty}.